ShadowRadiance/advent-of-code-2021/2023-go/main/instructions/day17.md

 This route causes the ultra crucible to incur the minimum possible heat loss of `71`.

 Directing the ultra crucible from the lava pool to the machine parts factory, what is the least heat loss it can incur?

+Your puzzle answer was 1165.

+Both parts of this puzzle are complete!
+They provide two gold stars: **